BenAgro314/JackalTourGuide/README.md

   table_group_list: <table_list> # which table groups are available to be placed in the room, see the model params file
 ```

-More paramter descriptions are on the way.
+More parameter descriptions are on the way.

 ## The Navigation Stack